What does “American Art” even mean anymore?

 By Carrie Scott

-I was invited by the Royal Academy to join the remarkable artist Alvaro Barrington, curator and all around cultural thinker Zoé Whitley and astute journalist Rebecca Jones to discuss American art as part of the Lunder Institute for American Art at Colby Collect initiative to invite institutions to look critically at what is American art, its history, its future, and its evolution.
+I was invited by the Royal Academy to join the remarkable artist Alvaro Barrington, curator and all around cultural thinker Zoé Whitley and the incredibly astute journalist Rebecca Jones to discuss American art as part of the Lunder Institute for American Art at Colby Collect initiative to invite institutions to look critically at what is American art, its history, its future, and its evolution.

-They picture Jackson Pollock splashing paint in a barn.
+And our discussion fundamentally got me thinking about what “American Art” even means anymore.
+When most people hear the phrase “American art,” I think they still picture a very particular thing of big canvases, gestures and egos.
+I think I do.
+We picture Jackson Pollock splashing paint in a barn.
 Mark Rothko bathing rooms in existential dread.
 Willem de Kooning wrestling with abstraction.
 The mythology of postwar New York still dominates the global imagination of what American art is supposed to look like.
 A heroic, masculine, individual and mostly white pastiche.

 And there’s good reason as to why that’s the case.
 The first image of America that was exported visually came through the Farm Security Administration photographs during the Depression.
 Photographers like Ansel Adams, Dorothea Lange, Walker Evans, Gordon Parks were commissioned to construct a visual language around hardship, labour, migration, and survival.
 The FSA created one of the first coherent visual identities of America itself.
 It mythologised resilience and aestheticised struggle.
 It built a kind of emotional architecture of “Americanness.”

+The irony is wild here of course, because many of these artists were deeply alienated from American society.
+Pollock was a rebel.
+Barnett Newman identified with anarchist ideas.
+Rothko distrusted capitalism entirely.
+But their work became useful propaganda anyway.
 The CIA, often through indirect channels and cultural organisations, helped fund international exhibitions that circulated American abstraction across Europe.
 The Museum of Modern Art played a critical role.
 And everyone, collectors, institutions, critics, museums, and government aligned around the idea that America was now the centre of modern art.
 And the world believed it.
 By the late 1950s, New York had overtaken Paris as the cultural capital of the art world.

 And the mythology around “American Art” still carries enormous financial weight.
 Just last week, another Pollock sale reminded everyone how powerful this exported version of “American art” still is.
 Pollock is no longer simply an artist.
 The drip paintings became symbols of freedom, rebellion, masculinity, and postwar American dominance, and the market continues to price them accordingly.